 This post contains affiliate links where I earn a small commission on any products purchased.
 Thy don’t change the price you pay but enable me to keep creating free and helpful content like this! -ad-

 Pedigree puppies aren’t cheap – they can range from around £900 – £3,000 depending on your breed.
 Some people take advantage of how lucrative selling puppies can be and keep hundreds of dogs in appalling conditions simply using them to breed and make money.
 They are referred to as puppy farms and can sometimes be quite tricky to spot as the owners get very good at covering up where the puppies have come from.

 It is imperative you find a reputable breeder if you are considering buying a puppy.

 Finding a reputable breeder can be a minefield.
 But there are some wonderful breeders out there who love and care for their dogs more than anything – these are the litters you want to buy your puppy from.

-So I’ve put together a list of all the questions you need to ask your breeder before you buy!
+So I’ve put together a list of what you need to ask when buying a puppy!

 Before getting your puppy I would HIGHLY recommend reading this book – it was a god send for me when I got Toby!